newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/max_ent.png)
 {: refdef}

-It's slightly above 0.97, so there is a noticeable difference withe the previous value.
+It's slightly above 0.97, so there is a noticeable difference with the previous value.

 # Part 3: Binary disassembly